questions + answers

 Why natural fibers?
 They respond amazingly to dye colors and, just as importantly, they can be sustainably produced.
 Unlike poly fabrics made from petrochemicals, natural cloth doesn’t slough off toxic micro-fibers [footnote with link].
 Natural fiber cloth wears well, too, softening over time, and it looks beautiful mended.
 Your grandmother’s and great-grandmother’s quilts were made with natural fibers.

 We print with dye, which bonds molecularly with the cloth fibers and actually becomes part of the fabric, instead of using ink which melts onto the fibers’ surfaces.
-Dye maintains a soft “hand” in the cloth, instead of the ink which sits on top of the cloth and can sometimes feels plasticky.
+Dye maintains a soft “hand” in the cloth, in contract to ink which sits on top of the cloth and can sometimes feels plasticky.
 Our dyes are non-toxic.

 For U.S. orders we ship via USPS.
 There is an additional charge for rush orders.
 Orders over $100 require a signature for delivery, unless you choose to waive this option at your own risk.
 As part of our sustainability practices, we reuse packing materials and boxes whenever possible.
 See full [Terms & Conditions].